 “We are thrilled that, through INVEST Essex, we are now able to boost the prospects for start-ups within the county.
 They can apply for an unsecured figure of up to £25,000, with no arrangement fee, to support business cash flow where funding from high street lenders cannot be found.”

-Graham Marley, Chief Executive, Let’s Do Business Group
+Let's Do Business Group

-Highest rates if start-ups in the UK
+Highest rates of start-ups in the UK

 According to the Essex Economic Commission Report, Greater Essex has the highest rate of start-ups in the UK with an average of 254 start-ups for each £1bn of GVA between 2010 and 2015 and a survival rate in line with the UK.